-This article will give all the information you need about how to keep the indoors of your home quiet, the importance of soundproofing and all the materials you need to soundproof your room.
+This article will give you all the necessary information about how to keep the indoors of your home quiet, the importance of soundproofing and all the materials you’ll need to soundproof your room.

 What Is Soundproofing?

 Soundproofing is preventing sound from entering or leaving a room or building.
-It involves making changes to the physical structure of a building to allow efficient absorption of vibrations and sound.
+It involves making changes to the physical structure of a building to allow for the efficient absorption of vibrations and sound.

 How Soundproofing Works

-Before dealing with the control of noise, you must first understand how sound works.
+Before dealing with noise control, you must first understand how sound works.
 Sound travels in two ways, by air or impact.
-Airborne sound is sound transmitted by air for example speech or music from a television or radio, barking dogs, etc. The sound waves get picked up the carried through air until they hit something solid like a wall causing it to vibrate.
-These vibrations travel through the wall then get radiated out on the other side of it.
+Airborne sound is sound transmitted by air; for example, speech or music from a television or radio, barking dogs, etc. The sound waves are carried through the air until they hit something solid, like a wall, causing it to vibrate.
+These vibrations travel through the wall, and then get radiated out on the other side of it.

-- Sound Absorption One way of making a room soundproof is by using soft materials such as dense foam to absorb the sound in the room.
-The sound will travel directly into the surface of the soft materials which then absorbs it and as a result, it gets significantly reduced.
-The foam or other soft materials can be placed either on the inside or outside of a wall.
-Either way, you will get the results you want.
+- Sound Absorption: One way of making a room soundproof is by using soft materials, such as dense foam, to absorb the sound in the room.
+The sound will travel directly into the surface of the soft materials, which then absorb it; as a result, it gets significantly reduced.
+The foam or other soft materials can be placed on the inside or the outside of a wall.
+Either way, you’ll get the results you want!

-- Sound Reduction Reducing sound in a room is done using very thick permanent walls, temporary walls, room dividers or even foam.
-Most soundproofing materials meant for reducing sound are made of wood and fiberglass.
-These, however, aren’t the only materials that can get the work done.
+- Sound Reduction: Reducing sound in a room is achieved through the use of very thick permanent walls, temporary walls, room dividers or even foam.
+Most soundproofing materials that are meant for reducing sound are made of wood and fiberglass.
+These, however, aren’t the only materials that can get the job done.
 You can also reduce sound by doubling up on doors or walls.
-The extra airspace between the two doors or walls acts as a bubble which helps to keep the sound out.
+The extra airspace between the two doors or walls will act as a bubble, which helps keep the sound out.

-- Soundproofing Specific Parts Of The Room Sound can travel through gaps, doors, windows, roofs and even thin walls.
-Before soundproofing your room, evaluate the specific points where the sound gets in or out before installing the soundproofing materials.
+- Soundproofing Specific Parts Of The Room: Sound can travel through gaps, doors, windows, roofs and even thin walls.
+Before soundproofing your room, determine the specific points where the sound gets in or out before installing any soundproofing materials.

 Why Should You Soundproof Your Bedroom?

-- Privacy As mentioned earlier, one of the main reasons for soundproofing rooms in your home is to prevent sound leaks.
-This ensures that your neighbors and visitors don’t listen in on your private conversations.
-You also get to carry out your daily activities without bothering the other members of your home as they rest or go about their own activities.
+Privacy: As mentioned earlier, one of the main reasons for soundproofing the rooms in your home is to prevent sound leaks.
+This ensures that your neighbors and visitors can’t listen in on your private conversations.
+You’ll also get to carry out your daily activities without bothering the other members of your home as they go about their own activities.

-- Health and Safety Too much noise are not only bad for the environment, but it is also bad for the human body too.
-It has been known to cause an increase in blood pressure, accelerated heart rate, stress, hypertension, etc. Soundproofing might be costly but it is totally worth it as you won’t have to deal with all the extra costs associated with too much exposure to noise.
+Health and Safety: Too much noise is not only bad for the environment, but it’s also bad for the human body, too.
+It has been known to cause an increase in blood pressure, an accelerated heart rate, stress, hypertension, etc. Soundproofing might be costly, but it’s totally worth it, as you won’t have to deal with all the extra costs associated with too much exposure to noise.

-- Neighbors’ Comfort Same as you, your neighbors also deserve comfort in their homes.
-Soundproofing your house will offer you comfort in your home and ensure the same for your neighbors.
+Neighbors’ Comfort: Same as you, your neighbors also deserve comfort in their homes.
+Soundproofing your house will offer you comfort and ensure the same for your neighbors.
 Sounds from your home will stay in, and noises from outside will stay out.

-- Noise Regulations and Policies Today most countries have regulations and policies in place to deal with noise pollution.
-Even though they are not strictly enforced in some jurisdictions, adhering to them by soundproofing your home ensures that you don’t fall on the wrong side of the law.
+Noise Regulations and Policies: Today, most countries have regulations and policies in place to deal with noise pollution.
+Even though they aren’t strictly enforced in some jurisdictions, adhering to them by soundproofing your home will ensure that you don’t fall on the wrong side of the law.